lpurificacao/Zoom_chat_headers_remover/README.md

 Zoom allows us to save the chat of a meeting onto a text file.

-It creates for every chat a structure with a folder named with the timestamp.
+It creates for every chat a folder named with the timestamp.

-As you keep saving chats, this structure will grow.

 However, we find headers in those text files that make the reading troublesome.